-The structure of a typical manufacturing company will comprise the following four main functions or departments:
+The structure of a typical pharmaceutical company will comprise the following main functions or departments associated with engineering disciplines:

-Technical - design, development, R&D

-Operations - production, production development, procurement
+Technical - projects, design, development, R&D Operations - production, production development, procurement, maintenance

-Commercial - sales, marketing, logistics

-Finance - finance, HR, IS, administration

-Each of these four main areas is likely to have a director or senior manager in charge of them.
-Many larger manufacturing companies will have the bulk of these activities split between different sites.
+Each of these main areas is likely to have a director or senior manager in charge of them.
+Many larger pharmaceutical companies often have the bulk of these activities split between different sites, or will have duplicates on many sites.

-The first two areas will incorporate a significant engineering content and the head of each section or department within those functions may be expected to fulfil the Institution's requirements for the class of Fellow (see below for details) and certainly those for the class of Member.
+These areas will incorporate a significant engineering content and the head of each section or department within those functions may be expected to fulfill the Institution's requirements for the class of Fellow (see below for details) and certainly those for the class of Member.